 Being a woman used to mean something.
-We had a purpose; we were essential to the health and well-being of our communities and our societies at large.
-Unfortunately, this is no longer true for many modern women.
+We had a purpose, and were essential to the health and well-being of our communities and societies at large, but sadly this is no longer the case for many modern women.
 We have abandoned our natural, God-given gifts and qualities, and replaced them with what we have been trained to believe is liberation and equality.
-While it is important to know what specifically caused the degradation and ruin of traditional gender roles, focusing on the things we cannot change will not help us repair ourselves or our communities.
-Instead, we women should shift our focus to the things we do have the power to change, and the first and most important step toward that goal involves reclaiming and embracing our femininity.
+While it is important to know what specifically caused this degradation of traditional gender roles, focusing on the things we cannot change will not help us repair ourselves or our communities.
+Instead, we women should focus on the things we do have the power to change, and the first and most important step toward that goal involves reclaiming and embracing our femininity.

-So, what exactly does it mean to be feminine?
-The technical definition of femininity is as follows: qualities or attributes regarded as characteristic of women.
+But what exactly does it mean to be “feminine”?
+The technical definition of femininity is: qualities or attributes regarded as characteristic of women.
 On its face, this definition seems simple and straightforward, right?
-Well, for many of us, and especially for impressionable young girls, it can be tough to identify the natural qualities of women due to the often damaging and misleading information being sold to us by modern pop culture.
-Personally, when I think about this definition and what it is to be a woman, a few terms come to mind: nurturance, softness, compassion, empathy, modesty, beauty, and tenderness.
+For many of us, and especially for impressionable young girls, it can be tough to identify the natural qualities of women due to damaging and misleading information being sold to us by modern pop culture.
+Personally, when I think about this definition and what it means to be a woman, a few terms come to mind: nurturing, softness, compassion, empathy, modesty, beauty, and tenderness.
 These are the qualities that make us feminine women.

-And now that we have a basic understanding of what it means to be feminine, how do we go about implementing this in our lives?
-How do we nurture and grow these qualities within ourselves until they feel natural to us again?
-Below, we will discuss several simple things that you as a woman can do to get on the path to becoming the woman you were meant to be.
+Still, how do we go about implementing this in our lives?
+How do we nurture and grow these qualities in ourselves until they feel natural to us again?
+A few simple things women can do to get on the path to becoming the woman we were meant to be involve:

-Cultivate and nurture meaningful relationships while distancing yourself from those that cause you heartache or stress
+Cultivate meaningful relationships and distance yourself from those that cause you stress

 Be mindful of how you present yourself

-This is the aspect of femininity that tends to get the most attention.
-Yes, being feminine is about more than just your outward appearance, but the way you present yourself does matter.
-There is a reason we perceive women from the fifties and earlier as being beautiful and feminine.
-No matter their social standing or budget, these women made looking nice a priority: they were clean (or at least as clean as they could be depending on the time period), and they dressed well.
-To improve your outward appearance and the feminine image you convey to others, re-stock your wardrobe with light colors that work well with your skin tone, and timeless, modest cuts of clothing.
+This aspect of femininity gets the most attention.
+Yes, being feminine is about more than outward appearances, but the way you present yourself does matter.
+There is a reason we perceive women from the fifties and earlier periods as being beautiful and feminine.
+No matter their social standing or budget, these women made looking nice a priority by taking care of themselves and dressing well.
+To enhance your outward appearance and the feminine image you wish to convey to others, restock your wardrobe with light colors that work well with your skin tone, and wear timeless, modest cuts of clothing.

 Equally as important as your physical presentation, is your attitude.
-You should strive to be a calming presence to those around you, so pay close attention to the tone of your voice and the language you use when speaking.
+Strive to be a calming presence to those around you, and pay close attention to the tone of your voice and the language you use when speaking.
 Choose your words wisely and remember—you are never fully dressed without a smile!